cher-ami/chersite/README.md

 ## About

-Chersite is a React static-site generator build in order to obtain a static server rendering for best performance.
+Chersite front app is a React static-site generator build in order to obtain a static server rendering for best performance.
 The build step prepare a server script, a prerender script and a SPA version to leave choice of use.
 This one embeds [@cher-ami/router](https://github.com/cher-ami/router) to manage server static props, routes transitions and languages.

 ## Summary